amogil/fluxgate/docs/user/deployment.md

 ## Client Configuration

-To use Fluxgate proxy with OpenAI and Anthropic client libraries, configure the `base_url` to point to the proxy endpoint.
+Fluxgate proxy works with any client libraries that support configuring a custom `base_url`.
+To use Fluxgate proxy, configure the `base_url` to point to the proxy endpoint.
+Below are examples for OpenAI and Anthropic client libraries.

 ### OpenAI SDK